-When does Petra open and close?
+What time does Petra open and close?

 Petra opens during the summer from 6am to 6pm, and during the winter months from 6am to 4pm.
 The only way to enter Petra is by entering at the main visitor centre gates at the bottom of Wadi Musa, the main town.
 Once the park closes, it re-opens three nights a week for Petra By Night – more about this later.

 What time of day is best to go to Petra?

 In terms of day timings, I would recommend entering between 7am and 8am in order to beat the crowds and enjoy time at The Treasury alone.
 Even most of the local bedouins do not arrive much earlier than 7.30am.
 It also helps you beat the heat.
 Note, if you are going to take photos at this time, it can be quite shadowy.

 Another option is to arrive later in the day but it’s a gamble with the crowds.

 For us, the ideal day was enjoying the park from 7.30am-1pm or so before wandering back to our hotel to swim, relax and cool down.

 When is the best time of year to visit Petra?

 Jordan is hot during the summer months of June, July, August and September.
 It helps deter crowds but it really is toasty.
 In Petra for example, there is a lot of walking to do to explore and if you aren’t one for heat, I would not recommend.
 The best months to visit, and also peak season is October-April.
 At Christmas time, it cools down significantly so for some people, this might be a good time to go.
 However, there is a heightened risk of rainy which floods the valleys.